AndrreyCastillo/AimPractice/README.md

 # AimPractice
-## A program that helps users practice their mouse/click accuracy
+## A program that helps users practice their click accuracy
 * using JavaFX 13
 * using Java sdk 13
 * Might play around with JavaFX scene builder